atom-community/atom-script/CONTRIBUTING.md

 The more information available when we take a look at your issue the more likely we can deal with it in a quick manner.

 ## Developing
 We love pull requests!
-If you're reading this section thanks in advanced.
+If you're reading this section thanks in advance.

 To help accelerate the review process:
 * Consider adding specs.